-- a.
-Skater of the Year Provincial
+a.
+Skater of the Year - Provincial

-- Skater of the Year in this category will be the #1 ranked skater in the province based on the ranking system as determined by the High Performance Committee.
+Skater of the Year in this category will be the #1 ranked skater in the province based on the ranking system as determined by the Athlete Development Committee.
 There will be four awards:

 - i.
 One Female Short Track

 - ii.
 One Female Long Track

 - iii.
 One Male Short Track

 - iv.
 One Male Long Track

-- Skater of the Year National
+- b.
+Skater of the Year National

-Skater of the Year in this category will be the highest ranked skater at the highest level competition as determined by the High Performance Committee.
+Skater of the Year in this category will be the highest ranked skater at the highest level competition as determined by the Athlete Development Committee.
 There will be four awards:

 - i.
 One Female Long Track

 - ii.
 One Female Short Track

 - iii.
 One Male Long Track

 - iv.
 One Male Short Track